jbkunst/highcharter/README.md

 [![version](http://www.r-pkg.org/badges/version/highcharter)](http://www.r-pkg.org/pkg/highcharter)
 [![downloads](http://cranlogs.r-pkg.org/badges/highcharter)](http://www.r-pkg.org/pkg/highcharter)

+**highcharter is in active development**.
+So there functions in the package can be renamed, modified , or deleted.
+I will ensure have the minimum impact.

 ## Why highcharter?

 - [Various](http://jkunst.com/highcharter/#shorcuts-for-add-data-data-series) chart type with the same style (scatters, time series, heatmaps, treemap, more coming soon).